imversed/imversed/docs/For User/Digital Wallets/01 MetaMask.md

 Go back to the browser and select the `Private Key` option.
 Then paste the private key exported from the `unsafe-export-eth-key` command.

-Your account balance should show up as `1 tEVMOS` and do transfers as usual.
+Your account balance should show up as `1 tIMV` and do transfers as usual.

-> If it takes some time to load the balance of the account, change the network to `Main Ethereum Network` (or any other than `Localhost 8545` or `Imversed`) and then switch back to `Imversed`.
+> If it takes some time to load the balance of the account, change the network to `Main Ethereum Network` (or any other than `Localhost 8545` or `Goerli`) and then switch back to `Imversed`.

 ## Reset Account
 If you used your Metamask account for a legacy testnet/mainnet upgrade, you will need to reset your account in order to use it with the new network.
 This will clear your account's transaction history, but it won't change the balances in your accounts or require you to re-enter your `Secret Recovery Phrase`.